hicsail/opencat-pro/README.md

   All these formats can be found in the profile/ folder as well as the config/config folder.

 - One time setup options are defined in setup.js.
 This file is run when you do a docker build.
-Within setup.sjs, you would want to add your customizations for the following code:
+Within setup.js, you would want to add your customizations for the following code:
     ```
     const context = {
        projectName: 'BYO-CAT',